Last Updated on 5th Dec 2017

-[Please note that activity on the FOSS projects part and most of the other parts of this site have been suspended due to lack of time.
-To see my active websites/blogs please see the About Ravi page (link button provided in top menu bar).]
+[Please note that currently the Misc category of this site is active and has posts related to computer and Internet usage (use Misc link button above to see those posts).
+The activity on the FOSS projects part and most of the other parts of this site (besides Misc) has been suspended due to lack of time.
+To see my other websites/blogs please see the About Ravi page (link button provided in top menu bar).]

 Readers & Visitors are welcome to explore participation in a stress-free and happy, part-time or any-time volunteer role in these “Service to Society” Information Technology Free And Open Source Software (FOSS) projects promoted by Ravi Iyer.
 The progress in these projects is completely dependent on the contributions made by interested volunteers with Ravi currently playing a Seva coordinator role and, where appropriate, a part-time contributor role.

 As the software would be Free And Open Source Ravi hopes that others would, somewhere down the line, play the Seva coordinator role for these and any future such “Service to Society” IT projects.
 Ravi has no financial profit motive at all in these projects.

 Currently only one project is actively being considered which is: Spoken English Application [5th May 2014: This activity has been suspended due to lack of time (as other activities took up and continue to take up my time).
 Current status (last activity on this seems to have been in December 2011) is that only some very preliminary work has been done which can be seen by visiting the Spoken English menu links (both App. and App. blog links).]

 Another project which can be very useful for rural society which may be considered in future is: Rural Agricultural Portal